 The EUTMR does not establish unified and complete provisions applicable to licences, rights in rem or levies of execution for EUTMs or EUTM applications.
 Instead, Article 19 EUTMR refers to the law of a Member State regarding the acquisition, validity and effects of the EUTM as an object of property, and regarding the procedure for levies of execution.
 To this end, a licence, a right in rem or a levy of execution for an EUTM is, in its entirety and for the whole territory of the European Union, assimilated to a licence, to a right in rem, or to a levy of execution for a trade mark registered in the Member State in which the EUTM proprietor has its seat or domicile.
-If the proprietor does not have a seat or domicile in a Member State in which the proprietor has an establishment.
-If the proprietor does not have an establishment in a Member State, the licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an establishment.
-If the proprietor does not have an establishment in a Member State, the licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for a trade mark registered in the licence, right in rem or levy of execution for a trade mark registered in Spain (Member State in which the Office has its seat).
+If the proprietor does not have a seat or domicile in a Member State, the licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for a trade mark registered in the Member State in which the proprietor has an establishment.
+If the proprietor does not have an establishment in a Member State, the licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for an EUTM will be dealt with as a licence, right in rem or levy of execution for a trade mark registered in Spain (Member State in which the Office has its seat).